 Once again, metropolitan Detroit is gearing up for the annual Dream Cruise, the weekend when tens of thousands of automobile aficionados parade the 16-mile stretch of Woodward Avenue in Oakland County (as well as scores of unwilling participants who either forgot to or couldn't plot an alternate course).

-The Dream Cruise is a big ordeal — now in its 22nd year, it's practically a regional holiday.
-Classic cars can be spotted along the stretch weeks before the Cruise officially starts, and people are staking viewing spots and setting up lawn chairs as we speak.
+The Dream Cruise is a big ordeal — founded in 1995, it's now practically a regional holiday.
+Classic cars can be spotted along the stretch weeks before the Cruise officially starts, with people staking out viewing spots and setting up lawn chairs before Saturday.

 So last year, while stuck in Dream Cruise traffic, an idea entered my exhaust fume-addled brain: What would the carbon footprint of such an event be?

 I did what I always do whenever I have a car question.
 I emailed my dad.

 My old man, who warned me not to do this story ("people in the metro Detroit area will come down hard on you"), said the key would be to figure out what percentage of Dream Cruise cars were built before the mid-1970s.
 That's when the Environmental Protection Agency began to issue more stringent emissions targets, and new cars were built with catalytic converters to lower pollution.

 A Dream Cruise spokesman says between 40,000 and 50,000 classic and rare cars participate in the Cruise.
 They declined to give precise figures,

 but estimated that "a majority" of the Cruise's cars are pre-1974.